 Many of you have been asking about my travel gear, so here it is!
 Please note that this packing system will be fine on most regular planes.
 But, if you’re traveling with some very low budget carriers, a suitcase like mine might be too big.

 I understand that this travel list might not work for everyone.
-I’m not a typical girly girl and I use only basic cosmetics (I still have no clue what a concealer is!), so I can fit everything in my small bag.
+I’m not a typical girly girl, even though it might seem so at the first sight, and I use only basic cosmetics (I still have no clue what a concealer is!), so I can fit everything in my small bag.

 I’ve never been a fan of backpacks and honestly, I’m still not convinced.
-The suitcase can protect my gear, whether it’s a laptop or camera or gimbal, better than a backpack.
+The suitcase can protect my gear, whether like a laptop, camera or gimbal, better than a backpack.
 I also prefer to roll my suitcase, instead of having to carry everything on my back.

-No matter if you have a suitcase or a backpack packing cubes might be your most important items.
+No matter if you have a suitcase or backpack packing cubes might be your most important items.
 They saved space many times and helped me keep my things not messy.
-While there are many packing cubes out there, I just use a cheap version from eBags.
+While there are many packing cubes out there, I exclusively use Edge Creek Packing Cubes.

 - Plane Pillow

-These days any airlines don’t provide their passengers with pillows.
+These days any airlines don’t provide their passengers with pillows on short-haul (or even long haul if you fly Norwegian).
 I’ve tried many types of travel pillows and they either looked uncool or weren’t comfy.
-So far the best two I found were Trrtl Pillow and Giant Shrimp if you prefer to look geeky.

-- Headphones + extension if you’re an owner of an iPhone7
+- Headphones + Extension if you’re an owner of an iPhone7 or newer

-Most airlines don’t give away free headphones, so make sure to bring a pair before you embark on your adventure.
+Most airlines don’t give away free headphones unless on a long haul, so make sure to bring a pair before you embark on your adventure.